MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :align: center
       :scale: 70%

-- Click on the :guilabel:`Next` button,
+- Click on the :guilabel:`Next` button.
-- Fill the name of the project in the :guilabel:`Name` field,
+- Fill in the name of the project in the :guilabel:`Name` field.
-- Fill the package name of the project in the :guilabel:`Package name` field,
+- Fill in the package name of the project in the :guilabel:`Package name` field.
-- Select the location of the project in the :guilabel:`Save location` field,
+- Select the location of the project in the :guilabel:`Save location` field.
-- Keep the default Android SDK in the :guilabel:`Minimum SDK` field,
+- Keep the default Android SDK in the :guilabel:`Minimum SDK` field.
 - Select :guilabel:`Kotlin` for the :guilabel:`Build configuration language` field:

 .. note::